 MBA, MME, MSSE, or post-baccalaureate students who do not enroll in classes for a period of two (2) years will be withdrawn from their academic program.
 If they do not enroll within a two-year period, they must secure a leave of absence from the program director in order to maintain active status, or be administratively withdrawn.
 To be granted a leave of absence, students must demonstrate that they will complete their program within the seven-year window described below.
 Status changes are reviewed in August, January, and May each year.

-When they are ready to return to the College after a leave of absence, DPT and MAT students should contact their academic advisor to register, as well as other offices needed to facilitate their return.
-Students who do not provide due notice (60 days) of a change in the date of expected return will be administratively withdrawn from the College and must petition the Associate Dean of Academic Affairs for formal readmission.
+When they are ready to return to the College after a leave of absence, DPT, MAT and MSSLP students should contact their academic advisor to register, as well as other offices needed to facilitate their return.
+Students who do not provide due notice (60 days) of a change in the date of expected return will be administratively withdrawn from the College and must petition the associate dean of academic affairs for formal readmission.

-The maximum time for completion of a graduate program is seven years from the date of the admission letter.
+The maximum time for completion of a master's or doctoral program is seven years from the date of the admission letter.
 Students who have not earned the graduate degree during this period shall have their academic standing reviewed and may be asked to meet additional requirements in order to graduate.

 Students enrolled in a certificate program have a two-year time limit to complete the certificate requirements.